 Church Tradition (Mid-Second through Early-Third Centuries)

 Likely written around A.D.
 170-200, the Muratorian Fragment contains an early list of books the church at Rome held to be canonical at the time.
 Bauckham says the Fragment is notable in that it lacks any influence from Irenaeus, reflecting an independent transmission of the Johannine authorship tradition.
-The Muratorian Fragment records that the Apostle John wrote the Fourth Gospel at the behest of his fellow-disciples and bishops.
+The Muratorian Fragment records that the Apostle John wrote the Fourth Gospel at the behest of his fellow disciples and bishops.
 Additionally, the Fragment says, the Apostle Andrew also had a revelation that said John should write an account of what he had seen.
-The Fragment also held as canonical, and written by the same John, the Apocalypse of John and two epistles.
-Researchers should probably their view of the reliability of the Muratorian Fragment, however, as it describes the apocryphal Shepherd of Hermas and Apocalypse of Peter as canonical—contrary to the balance of the early church’s witness.
-Still, the Fragment does provide additional weight to the second century Asian, African, and European witnesses to the tradition that the Apostle John wrote the Fourth Gospel.
+The Fragment also attested to the canonicity and authorship by the same John, the Apocalypse of John, and two epistles.
+Researchers should probably temper their view of the reliability of the Muratorian Fragment, however, as it describes the apocryphal Shepherd of Hermas and Apocalypse of Peter as canonical—contrary to the balance of the early church’s witness.
+Still, the Fragment does provide additional weight to the second-century Asian, African, and European witnesses to the tradition that the Apostle John wrote the Fourth Gospel.